chriscummings/PBot/docs/index.md

 # PBot

-PBot is a minimal and unopinionated Dockerized framework for building chatbots on Discord that can run on as little as a Raspberry Pi.
-It means to abstract away everything but the fun parts of building a chatbot.
+PBot is a lightweight, Dockerized framework for building Discord chatbots that can run on as little as a Raspberry Pi.
+It strips away the boilerplate so you can focus on the fun parts of creating your bot.

 ## Who is this Project Meant for?

-Anyone who wants to set up a private bot with minimal fuss.
-PBot is a very simple platform, limited only by your imagination.
-PBot is optimized for ease of use and experimentation; it only requires a basic understanding of Python to modify.
+PBot is designed for anyone who wants to spin up a private Discord bot with minimal setup.
+It's simple, flexible, and only requires a basic understanding of Python to customize.
-## Is this Related to AI?

-The earliest version of PBot relied on OpenAI's API (ChatGPT) to provide automated chaos and amusing insults in friends' private Discord servers.
-While PBot ships with an optional ChatGPT middleware for demonstration purposes, it's not enabled by default and is not necessary for using PBot.